Skip to main content

 Holiday Pay

 Under the Minimum Wage Law and the Illinois Wage Payment and Collection Act, an employer is obligated to pay an employee for all time worked.
 For both salaried and hourly employees, if a portion of the week is not completed, the entire salary amount is not due.
+However, the employee may enter into an agreement with their employer to use some kind of benefit time for those days not worked (vacation, sick, PTO, etc.).

 Vacation